cmh2166/ILR-Bepress-Review/README.md

 ##S3 Backup Metadata Review

-Total records in all feeds as of this review: 1147 (waiting for full repopulation) Data harvested last on April 27th, 2016.
+Total records in all feeds as of this review: 24889 Data harvested last on May 9th, 2016.

 ```
                             abstract: |======                   |   6685/24889 |  26%